It is that time of year again….

 Use Pledge Music to help you – take a peep at what our friend (who I was thrilled to coach) Cassandra Kubinski created – Holiday Magic – she created cards, pom pom hats and a de-stress package!

-You already know the importance of your mailing list, Create a special holiday newsletter and include an exclusive video, unreleased track on a private SoundCloud Page, or create a funny card featuring the whole band.
+You already know the importance of your mailing list.
+During the holiday season, create a special holiday edition newsletter where you can include an exclusive video, unreleased track on a private SoundCloud Page, or create a funny card featuring the whole band.

 Hold a drive or a holiday show and get your fans involved.
 There are so many wonderful charities you can collectively support.
 Here are 7 (See how we did that? 🙂 ) to get you started!